SasmitJoshi/Spending-Tracker/README.md

 - To better understand where my money is going each month.
 - To practice working with APIs, data cleaning, and time series analysis.
-- To build something more tailored and smarter than what the bank app provides.
-- And yeah, it looks pretty cool on my portfolio. 😄

 ---